Empowering cancer survivors to improve their quality of life through a program of fitness and health.

 Aspen is a physical therapist at Alpine Physical Therapy South and Clinical Director for Fit to Fight.
 Aspen grew up in Missoula, Montana and received her Doctorate in Physical Therapy from the University of Montana in 2018.
 Aspen has seen the positive impact this program offers for participants in rebuilding confidence in movement, strength and ability to return to life's activities.
 She is excited to be a part of Fit to Fight in order to share her passion for exercise and movement in this unique setting.

-As program coordinator, Keesha leads our participants through exercise sessions designed to provide education about the benefits of movement and help participants accomplish their goals.
-Keesha hopes that Fit to Fight can foster a positive environment around exercise and help participants feel empowered to improve their quality of life.
-Keesha earned her Bachelor of Science degree in Microbiology from Washington State University in 2018.
-She moved to Montana quickly after graduation and was enthralled by the adventures to be had in all the beautiful mountains.
-She is currently working on her Doctorate of Physical Therapy at the University of Montana and will graduate in May 2024.
+As program coordinator, Amanda leads our participants through exercise sessions designed to provide education about the benefits of movement and help participants accomplish their goals.
+Amanda hopes that Fit to Fight can foster a positive environment around exercise and help participants feel empowered to improve their quality of life.
+She is currently working on her Doctorate of Physical Therapy at the University of Montana and will graduate in May 2025.
+Amanda graduated with a Bachelors in Wildlife Biology and served as a wildland firefighter prior to changing career pursuits to PT.
+Cancer is very personal to her since the loss of her mother to melanoma.
+It is an honor for her to provide comfort, encouragement, and understanding to those impacted by cancer.

 Sam Schmidt, PT, MPT, NCPT